-July 18, 2018 Southwest Minnesota Continuum of Care 2018 Local CoC Program Competition

-Call for Projects

-The Southwest Minnesota Continuum of Care (MN-511) is seeking project applicants for FY 2018 funding via the U.S. Department of Housing and Urban Development (HUD) Continuum of Care Program competition.
+July 18, 2018 Southwest Minnesota Continuum of Care 2018 Local CoC Program Competition Call for Projects The Southwest Minnesota Continuum of Care (MN-511) is seeking project applicants for FY 2018 funding via the U.S. Department of Housing and Urban Development (HUD) Continuum of Care Program competition.
 HUD released its Notice of Funding Availability (NOFA) for FY2018 Continuum of Care Program Competition (FR-600-N-25) on June 20, 2018.
 The Continuum of Care (CoC) Program (24 CFR part 578) is designed to promote a community-wide commitment to the goal of ending homelessness; to provide funding for efforts by nonprofit providers, states, and local governments to quickly rehouse homeless individuals, families, persons fleeing domestic violence, dating violence, sexual assault, and stalking, and youth while minimizing the trauma and dislocation caused by homelessness; to promote access to and effective utilization of mainstream programs by homeless individuals and families; and to optimize self-sufficiency among those experiencing homelessness.
 This Call for Projects advises all potential applicants of the general requirements that must be met in any project application for consideration of submission to HUD through the Southwest Minnesota Continuum of Care (CoC) Local Competition.
 For new projects, including expansions and transition grants: New projects applications are welcome from any eligible and qualified applicant, including organizations that have not previously received CoC Program funding.
-Draft Application submissions are due 11:59 pm on Tuesday July 31, 2018 for the CoC Local Competition project reviews.
+Draft Application submissions are due August 1, 2018 for the CoC Local Competition project reviews.
 E-snaps is the required online application system for the HUD CoC Program national competition.

-PDF draft applications are due by 11:59 pm on Tuesday July 31, 2018 to justinv@swmhp.org.
-Project applications will be prioritized using the CoC Rating and Ranking Procedure & CoC Process for Reallocation HERE and Scoring Tool HERE.
+For renewal projects: Draft applications are due by August 1, 2018 to justinv@swmhp.org.

 For more detail, please review the HUD Notice of Funding Availability (NOFA) for FY2018 Continuum of Care Program Competition (FR-600-N-25), and the CoC Program Rule found in 24 CFR 578.

-A. Funding Available

-The SW MN CoC is eligible to apply for \$969,625 for existing renewal projects and new projects created through reallocation.
+A. Funding Available The SW MN CoC is eligible to apply for \$969,625 for existing renewal projects and new projects created through reallocation.
 This amount is called the CoC's Annual Renewal Demand (ARD).
 The CoC is also eligible to apply for approximately \$29,089 for CoC planning, \$58,178 in CoC bonus funds for new projects to serve any eligible population, and approximately \$75,786 in bonus funding specifically to serve survivors of domestic violence, dating violence, sexual assault, or stalking that are defined as homeless under 24 CFR 578.3.
 All funding is for grant terms of one year (except projects that include acquisition, rehabilitation, or construction, which have three year terms).

-B. Eligible Project Component Types for the Local Competition

-In each funding round, HUD defines the types of projects that can be created with reallocated funds and CoC Bonus funds.
+B. Eligible Project Component Types for the Local Competition In each funding round, HUD defines the types of projects that can be created with reallocated funds and CoC Bonus funds.
 Eligible program component types vary depending on the type of funding sought by the project.
 In addition, CoCs may limit or further define the new project component types eligible in the Local Competition based on needs and priorities for the homeless response system.
 Following are the eligible project component types for the SW MN CoC Local Competition: